cmc-aau/mfd_wiki/README.md

 # mfd_wiki
-Wiki of the Microflora Danica project
+Wiki of the Microflora Danica project.
+See the wiki [here](https://github.com/cmc-aau/mfd_wiki/wiki).